piotrwitek/react-redux-typescript-guide/README.md

 # React / Redux / TypeScript Patterns
-Set of guidelines and patterns showing how to leverage TypeScript features when working with React & Redux ecosystem.
+Set of guidelines and patterns teaching how to fully leverage TypeScript features when working with React & Redux ecosystem.

 ### Goals:
 - Complete type safety